webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 This plugin will generate a “Multibanco” payment Reference the customer can then use to pay for his WooCommerce order, through an ATM or homebanking service, or an “MB WAY” payment request which will send a push notification to the customer’s mobile phone for payment approval.

-Credit or debit cards, including Apple Pay and Google Pay, CTT Payshop, and Cofidis Pay payment methods are also available, for any customer with a Portuguese bank account.
+Credit or debit cards, including Apple Pay and Google Pay, CTT Payshop, and Cofidis Pay payment methods are also available.

 Holders of a Brazilian bank account can conveniently pay for WooCommerce orders in Euros, with automatic currency conversion to Brazilian Real, using PIX.